Siphalor/nbt-crafting-wiki/docs/recipe-types/brewing.md

 The resulting potion/anything-that-you-want is defined through the [`result`][result].
 `result` is just the output stack.

-[Dollars](../../dynamic-data/dollars) are supported with the following entries:
+## Nbt Support

+Nbt support can be enabled through the [`nbtcrafting3:data`][data] recipe type.
+Brewing recipes expose the following dollar references:

 - `ingredient`: is the ingredient's data
 - `base`: is the data of the current base slot

-If you're annoyed of typing out potion stacks in your brewing recipe you might wanna look at [this feature](../../recipe-parts/ingredients/ingredients#potions).
+If you're annoyed of typing out potion stacks in your brewing recipe you might wanna look at [this feature](../../nbt-capabilities/ingredients/ingredients#potions).

-[ingredient]: ../../recipe-parts/ingredients/ingredients
+[ingredient]: ../../nbt-capabilities/ingredients/ingredients
-[result]: ../../recipe-parts/results
+[result]: ../../nbt-capabilities/results

 ## Example
 ```json